cinemascience/website/docs/source/cinema_lib.rst

     $ cinema -d mpas_static.cdb --cv-grey 1
     $ cinema -d mpas_static.cdb --cv-fast-draw 2 --label FAST

-Once again, using :ref:`label_cinema_compare`, one can see the original Viridis colormap, its greyscale counterpart, and the FAST features added from the Computer Vision suite of functionality.
+Once again, using :ref:`label_cinema_view`, one can see the original Viridis colormap, its greyscale counterpart, and the FAST features added from the Computer Vision suite of functionality.
 The FAST algorithm finds the eddies, land masses, and ocean currents:

 .. image:: images/mpas_static_Viridis_Grey_Fast.png
    :width: 97%